Extinction Rebellion roadblock

 All pictures on this site are

 Copyright © 1999-2019 Peter Marshall ; all rights reserved.

 for licences to reproduce pictures or to buy prints or comment on

 Payment may be waived for acceptable

-use by unfunded bodies.
+non-profit use by unfunded bodies.

 But organisations that pay any staff should also pay photographers.